phetsims/phet-info/policies/team assignment.md

-When creating a new repo, access should be managed via adding Teams (not individual members).
+When creating a new repo, access should be managed by adding Teams, not individuals.

 New sim repo
 | Team              | Role       |